How to Fix int cannot be dereferenced Error in Java?

 - Reference: A reference is an address of a variable and which doesn’t hold the direct value hence it is compact.
 It is used to improve the performance whenever we use large types of data structures to save memory because what happens is we do not give a value directly instead we pass to a reference to the method.

-- Deference: So Deference actually returns an original value when a reference is Dereferenced.
+- Dereference: So Dereference actually returns an original value when a reference is Dereferenced.

-Deference actually means we access an object from heap memory using a suitable variable.
-The main theme of Deferencing is placing the memory address into the reference.
+Dereference actually means we access an object from heap memory using a suitable variable.
+The main theme of Dereferencing is placing the memory address into the reference.
 Now, let us move to the solution for this error,

 How to Fix “int cannot be dereferenced” error?

 Note: Before moving to this, to fix the issue in Example 1 we can print,

 Calling equals() method on the int primitive, we encounter this error usually when we try to use the .equals() method instead of “==” to check the equality.